-American Tobacco Trail is a 16.8 mile moderately trafficked out and back trail located near Durham, NC that features a lake and is rated as moderate.
+American Tobacco Trail is a 16.8 mile moderately trafficked out and back trail located near Durham, North Carolina that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 I'm on the north side of the trail, and u hear the south side is better. it's still beautifu, great for walking, and lots of people.
 I get uneasy in some parts though.